 Students will spend at least 20 weeks immersed in rural communities:

 - Primary Care: Students will spend all 8 weeks of their Primary Care clerkship at a rural clerkship site.

 - Pediatrics: Students will spend 4 weeks of their Pediatric clerkship at a rural clerkship site.

 - Obstetrics and Gynecology: Students will spend 4 weeks of their Ob/Gyn clerkship at a rural clerkship site.

-Housing is available to students while they are at the rural clerkship sites.
-In addition, students participate in their class room didactics by video-conferencing.
+Housing is available to students while they are at the rural clerkship sites and students will participate in their class room didactics and doctoring sessions remotely, utilizing video-conferencing equipment.
 Students may spend the entire four to eight weeks at the rural clerkship site without returning to Sacramento, if they choose.

 Students complete 4 weeks of rural clinical rotations.

 Students must obtain the equivalent of 4 weeks of Rural selective credit.
 This requirement can be fulfilled by one or more of the following: